Healthdirect Free Australian health advice you can count on.

 Specific complications of this procedure

-• developing a collection of blood (haematoma) or fluid (seroma)
+• Developing a collection of blood (haematoma) or fluid (seroma) under your wound.

-• damage to the blood supply of your testicle
+• Damage to the blood supply of your testicle.
+Your testicle on the same side as the procedure may shrink and not work.

 Consequences of this procedure